-Wolff & Byrd - 'Counselors of the Macabre' #12.
+'Wolff & Byrd, Counselors of the Macabre' #12.

 Early life and career

-Batton Lash was born in 1953 in Brooklyn, New York, as Vito Marangi.
-He studied cartooning and graphic arts at the School of Visual Arts in Manhattan.
-Two of his teachers were Harvey Kurtzman and Will Eisner, whom he regarded as major influences.
-Other graphic influences were Steve Ditko and later Paul Pope, Alex GrecianKyle Baker, Frank Miller, Chris Powell, Rick Smith, Bosch Fawstin, Pat Lewis and James Hudnall.
-In terms of colouring he was fascinated by Tatjana Wood's work on 'Witching Hour' and 'House of Mystery'.
-After graduation, he worked a daytime job in advertising for five years for a small agency in Brooklyn, New York, until he was confident enough to become a freelance cartoonist.
-He made illustrations for Garbage magazine and Penny Stallings' book 'Rock 'n' Roll Confidential' (1983).
-His first steps as a comic artist were done in the spring of 1977 as an assistant to Howard Chaykin.
-He worked on the graphic novel 'Empire' (1978), with an original script by Samuel Delaney.
-For several years he shared his studio with fellow artist Bob Smith.
+Batton Lash was born in 1953 in Brooklyn, New York City, as Vito Marangi.
+He studied cartooning and graphic arts at the School of Visual Arts in Manhattan, where among his teachers were Harvey Kurtzman and Will Eisner, whom he regarded as major influences.
+Other graphic influences were Steve Ditko and later Paul Pope, Alex Grecian, Kyle Baker, Frank Miller, Chris Powell, Rick Smith, Bosch Fawstin, Pat Lewis and James Hudnall.
+In terms of coloring, he was fascinated by Tatjana Wood's work on 'Witching Hour' and 'House of Mystery'.
+After graduation, Lash worked a daytime job in advertising for five years at a small Brooklyn-based agency until he felt confident enough to become a freelance cartoonist.
+Among his early jobs was making illustrations for Garbage magazine and Penny Stallings' book 'Rock 'n' Roll Confidential' (1983).
+In the Spring of 1977, he became an assistant to Howard Chaykin on the graphic novel 'Empire' (1978), scripted by Samuel Delaney.
+For several years, he shared his studio with fellow artist Bob Smith.

-Wolff & Byrd / Supernatural Law
+Wolff & Byrd/Supernatural Law

-In 1979 Lash went to the weekly newspaper The Brooklyn Paper, where he suggested making a comic strip for them, since they didn't have one.
-The Brooklyn Paper circulated in many streets and boroughs, among them Court Street, known for harbouring a lot of law firms.
-This gave the 25-year old Lash the idea of situating his comic strip in an actual law firm in Court Street, Brooklyn.
-He created three main characters: lawyers Alanna Wolff and Jeff Byrd, who are aided by their secretary Mavis Munro.
+In 1979, the 25-year old Lash went to the weekly newspaper The Brooklyn Paper, because they lacked a comic strip and he felt he could fill that need.
+Since the publication circulated in many streets and boroughs, among them Court Street, Lash decided to set his comic in Court Street.
+And given the fact that Court Street harboured a lot of law firms, Lash built his series around the legal profession.
+His main characters are the lawyers Alanna Wolff and Jeff Byrd, who were aided by their secretary Mavis Munro.
 Mavis was inspired by actress Jessica Harper in the film 'My Favorite Year' (1982).
-Unfortunately Lash had no legal background or knowledge.
-He therefore made his protagonist's clients supernatural beings, such as werewolves, vampires, witches, ghouls and other monsters.
-Wolff and Byrd would specialize themselves in defending these misunderstood creatures and act as their legal representatives.
-On 19 September 1979 the first episode of 'Wolff & Byrd, Counselors of the Macabre' ran in the Brooklyn Paper.
-It was subtitled "an offbeat courtroom drama."
+However, Lash had no legal background or knowledge, so he made his protagonist's clients supernatural beings, such as werewolves, vampires, witches, ghouls and other monsters.
+Wolff and Byrd specialized in defending these misunderstood creatures and acting as their legal representatives.
+On 19 September 1979, the first episode of 'Wolff & Byrd, Counselors of the Macabre' appeared in The Brooklyn Paper, subtitled "an offbeat courtroom drama."
+Initially, Lash wrote and drew all stories on his own, and he later received assistance from Trevor Nielson and Melissa Uran.

-Graphically 'Wolff & Byrd' is a throwback to 1950s comics like Archie Comics and the E.C. horror title 'Tales From the Crypt'.
+Graphically, 'Wolff & Byrd' was a throwback to 1950s comics like Archie Comics and the E.C. horror title 'Tales From the Crypt'.
 Lash enjoyed referencing old horror stories and throwing in puns.
-At the same time the series is also a witty satire of the justice system.
-The contrast between the seriousness of the legal profession and the outlandish nature of these horror creatures was a masterstroke.
+At the same time, the series was also a witty satire of the justice system.
+The contrast between the seriousness of the legal profession and the outlandish nature of these horror creatures proved a masterstroke.
 Situations are often driven to their absurd extremes.
-In 'Zombie Wife' a man murders his wife, but she becomes a zombie and sues him for murder.
-It turns into a tough case, since the legal defense questions whether an undead person can claim to have been "murdered"?
-In 'I'm Carrying Satan's Baby' a woman wants to perform an abortion, but without consent of her husband, since he is no longer able to think for himself, having sold his soul to the devil.
-Wolff & Byrd' invites to repeated reading, as many background gags and double layers are sprinkled along the series.
-The stories were written and drawn by Batton Lash, later assisted by Trevor Nielson and Melissa Uran.
+In 'Zombie Wife', a man kills his wife, but she turns into a zombie and sues him for murder.
+It turns into a tough case, since the legal defense questions whether an undead person can claim to have been "murdered".
+In 'I'm Carrying Satan's Baby', a woman wants to perform an abortion, but without consent of her husband, since he is no longer able to think for himself, having sold his soul to the devil.
+'Wolff & Byrd' invited to repeated reading, as many background gags and double layers are sprinkled along the series.

 'Supernatural Law' #24 (Exhibit A Press).